keys icon

 It’s important to note that this only comprises the initial term of your mortgage.
 Standard mortgage terms can be as long as 30 years or more, with only the first few years being fixed (though you can still remortgage and bring the overall term down, as is the case with all mortgage deals).

-Knowing which option to go for isn’t always an easy decision, and a lot of it comes down to rate.
-Two-year fixed mortgages are traditionally the go-to offering and usually offer the best mortgage rates, though the uncertainty of recent years means some borrowers may like to seek longer-term deals instead.
+Traditionally, two-year fixed mortgages are the go-to offering and usually offer the best mortgage rates.
+However, the uncertainty of recent years means some borrowers may like to seek longer-term deals instead.
 Three, five and 10-year mortgages offer longer repayment certainty, but given that longer terms typically result in higher mortgage rates, they’re usually more expensive.

 Should I speak to a mortgage broker?